Manohar Joshi: Controversy and resignation

 Joshi and Bal Thackeray were explicitly named for inciting the Shivsainiks to violence against Muslims during the 1992–1993 riots in an inquiry ordered by the government of India, the Srikrishna Commission Report.
 However, Joshi, then a part of the BJP-Sena government called the report "anti-Hindu, pro-Muslim and biased" and refused to adopt the commission's recommendations.

 As Chief Minister, he had permitted the release of a plot of land in Pune, reserved for a school, to a builder with ties to his son-in-law, Girish Vyas.
 A housing complex, named Sundew, was built on that land by Vyas in 1998.
 Sustained legal efforts by Vijay Kumbhar, an RTI activist from Pune, led to Joshi's resignation in January 1999.
 In March 2009, Bombay High Court passed a verdict calling the housing complex illegal.
 The Supreme Court of India upheld the verdict in 2011 and fined Joshi Rs 15,000.
 Following its order, the building is now being used for a school.

 Lok Sabha and Speaker

-He was promoted to the Lok Sabha when he won from Central Mumbai in the 1999 General Elections.
+Joshi was promoted to the Lok Sabha when he won in Central Mumbai in the 1999 General Elections.
 He was the Speaker of the Lok Sabha from 2002 to 2004 during the National Democratic Alliance (NDA) administration.

-He was elected for a six-year term to the Rajya Sabha on 20 March 2006 after being defeated in the previous Lok Sabha election from the Central Mumbai constituency.
+Joshi was elected for a six-year term to the Rajya Sabha on 20 March 2006 after being defeated in the previous Lok Sabha election in the Central Mumbai constituency.